Ev1ch/js-starter/README.md

 ### Components

 Common component is just a folder with 2 files.
 Main file is called `index.jsx`.
 React framework is already configured to resolve main file, so use just `%component%`, not `%component%/index.jsx`.
 HTML and JS code is inside `index`, styles are extracted in `.module.scss` file is the same directory and imported in component.
-BEM is offered to use in the names of SCSS classes.
+BEM is offered to use in the names of SCSS classes, but there are some atomic classes in `styles` too.
 PropTypes must be specified in `index.jsx` as well.

 `components` folder contains some categories, so after creating a component place it in the correct folder and add its export in `index.js` file of the category.